 Have you ever left a site before you even saw what was on it, simply because you weren’t patient enough to wait for it to load?
 Don’t worry – you’re not alone.
 It’s estimated that web owners have no more than 5 seconds to engage a customer before they leave the site.
-But there are many other important reasons why website speed is so important.
+But there are many other important reasons to boost your websites speed.

-Considering how important website speed is, what are the core things you can do to optimize it?
+Considering how important to boost your websites speed is, what are the core things you can do to optimize it?
 Let’s go over five that can give you the most bang for your effort.

 1. Minify Code Snippets :

 Your website is made of multiple files with different scripts which are responsible for its structure, design, and functions.